Tarrras/CurrencyDashboard/README.md

 ## Features

-- Track real-time exchange rates for multiple currencies
+- Track real-time exchange rates for multiple currencies (with USD as base currency)
 - Customize your currency watchlist
 - Search and filter available currencies
 - Clean, modern UI built with Jetpack Compose
 - Offline support with local caching
+- Auto-refresh functionality using Kotlin Flow

 ## Screenshots

 ### Main Screen
 ![Home Screen](screenshots/home_screen.png)

-The home screen displays the current exchange rates with auto-refresh functionality implemented using Kotlin Flow:
+The home screen displays the current exchange rates with USD as the base currency.
+Each card shows the exchange rate (e.g., 1 USD = 0.85 EUR) and auto-refreshes every 3 seconds using Kotlin Flow:

 ```kotlin
 // Auto-refresh flow implementation in HomeViewModel